 There is a filling tube under the lid.
 The original is slightly translucent.
 The fake filler tube is completely matte.

-Canister details | Original | Fake |
+Canister details Original Fake

-Lid | Under the lower thin ribbed rim is a relatively wide polished protective rim.
-The upper face is rounded, the lid itself is black and shiny. | The lid ends with a ribbed rim and does not have a protective strip, or, conversely, is devoid of a ribbed rim.
-The top edges are flattened, the lid looks like a washer and lacks shine. |
+The lid ends with a ribbed rim and does not have a protective strip, or, conversely, is devoid of a ribbed rim.

-Bottom | A ribbed ribbon of three stripes is cast on the plastic, wide enough. | The tape is absent or is narrow, with flat elements. |
+Bottom A ribbed ribbon of three stripes is cast on the plastic, wide enough.
+The tape is absent or is narrow, with flat elements.

 The color of the plastic canister is saturated blue, with a gloss.
 If the canister is of a different shade, for example, purple or blue, there is an imitation in the window.